Trevor Edwards

 • Computer Rename Prompt w/swiftDialog

-Recently the need arose for our techs to be able to easily reset device names.
-I wanted a script that I could deploy via Self-Service that would prompt the user and change the machine’s name based on the input.
+Recently the need arose for our techs to be able to easily set device names.
+I wanted a script that I could deploy via Self-Service (or during enrollment) that would prompt the user and change the machine’s name based on the input.

 swiftDialog was the obvious framework choice, but before I reinvented the wheel I wanted to see if someone else had already done the hard work.